serenity-is/docs/tutorials/movies/generating_code_for_movie_table.md

 Connection key is set to the connection key of selected connection string in web.config file.
 You usually don't have to change it, just leave default.

+## Serenity Code Generator (ASP.NET Core)

+As ASP.NET Core has cross-platform support, .NET Core version of Sergen also needs to run in OSX / Linux / Windows.
+Thus, its UI is currently console based.

 ### Generating Code for First Page